 On October 3, 2012, the University of Denver hosted the first of the three 2012 presidential debates.

-In April 2013, the W Line of the FasTracks project, also known as the West Line, opened serving Golden/Federal Center.
+In April 2013, the W Line, or West line, opened serving Golden/Federal Center.

-In 2013, True West Magazine named History Colorado Center as one of the top-ten "must see" history museums in the country.
+In 2013, History Colorado Center was named by True West Magazine as one of the top-ten "must see" history museums in the country.

 According to a report in the Journal of the American Medical Association, residents of Denver had a 2014 life expectancy of 80.02 years.

-As of 2014, Weather Channel ranked Denver the 18th-coldest major U.S. city.
+As of 2014, Weather Channel ranked Denver the 18th-coldest major U.S. city based on 30-year averages for December, January, and February.

-In 2014, B-Cycle ridership peaked, then steadily declined.
+In 2014, B-Cycle ridership peaked before steadily declining.

 In 2014, the Denver Outlaws won their first championship eight years after being established.